mlabs-haskell/clb/docs/reports/ms6/article.md

 the exisiting local backend provider.
 * Roll out a custom `QueryHandle` implementation.

-We opted for the former approach mostly because it looked more consistent, allowed reusing existing parts and because `QueryHandle` API was (and is still) not standardized, so it would be not compatible with other frameworks excrept CTL.
+We opted for the former approach mostly due to its consistency, reusing existing parts and because `QueryHandle` API was (and is still) not standardized, so it would be not compatible with other frameworks besides CTL.
 CTL talks to the emulator binary via Ogmios, and query the sate using Kupo, though one can work directly with mini-protocols.

-To mimic the node we built an executable called `cardano-node-socket-emulator` based on the `clb` library we've already seen that is supposed to be used in lieu of real `cardano-node` executable when doing testing.
+To mimic the node there is an executable called `cardano-node-socket-emulator` based on the `clb` library we've already seen that is supposed to be used in lieu of a real `cardano-node` executable when doing testing.
-This executable is compatible (to some extent) with cardano-node and maintains an IPC socket that implements a subset of __Ouroboros mini-protocols__.
+This executable is compatible (to some extent) with `cardano-node` in terms of CLI and maintains an IPC socket that implements a subset of __Ouroboros mini-protocols__.
-The ledger state is handled by `clb` as before, and on top of it some additional features were added to make mimicing possible:
+The ledger state is handled by `clb` as before, and on top of it some additional required mechanisms run:
 * A separate thread to count slots that emulates time.
 * A mempool that maintains its own so-called "cached" state.
 * A trivial block-producing procedure that forges blocks